-On September 28, 2005, we entered into a Standby Equity Distribution Agreement with Cornell Capital Partners.
+In March 2007, we terminated the Standby Equity Distribution Agreement with Cornell Capital Partners.
 Under the agreement, we could have required Cornell Capital Partners to purchase up to \$35.0 million of our common stock over a two year period following the effective date of a registration statement covering the shares of the common stock to be sold to Cornell Capital Partners.
-We completed a total of five draw-downs under the Standby Equity Distribution Agreement selling a total of 3,050,435 shares of our common stock for gross proceeds of approximately \$4.0 million.
+We completed a total of five draw downs under the Standby Equity Distribution Agreement selling a total of 3,050,435 shares of our common stock for gross proceeds of approximately \$4.0 million.
 Net proceeds were approximately \$3.8 million.
-No draw-downs were made under this facility during the three month period ended March 31, 2007.
-We terminated this agreement in March 2007.
+No draw downs were made under this facility during the three and six month periods ended June 30, 2007.

 In February 2004, we filed a shelf registration statement with the Securities and Exchange Commission to sell up to \$50 million of common or preferred stock.
 Under this registration statement, shares could have been sold periodically to provide additional funds for our operations.
 In March 2004, we completed a sale of 3,075,000 shares of our common stock offered under the registration statement at a price of \$5.00 per share, for gross proceeds of approximately \$15.4 million.
 Net proceeds were approximately \$14.4 million.
-In March 2006, we completed a sale of 3,076,924 shares of our common stock offered under the registration statement at a price of \$3.25 per share, for gross proceeds of approximately \$10 million.
+In March 2006, we completed a sale of 3,076,924 shares of our common stock offered under the registration statement at a price of \$3.25 per share, for gross proceeds of approximately \$10.0 million.
 Net proceeds were approximately \$9.3 million.
 This registration statement expired in February 2007.

 We expect to continue to incur substantial additional operating losses from costs related to continuation and expansion of product and technology development, clinical trials, and administrative activities.
-We believe that our working capital as of March 31, 2007, together with the proceeds from the sale of our common stock and funds available under the Purchase Agreement, are sufficient to sustain our planned operations through 2007.
+We believe that our working capital as of June 30, 2007 is sufficient to sustain our planned operations through 2007.